 Loss of consortium damages is another element that can be awarded to the spouse of a person suffering an amputation.
-Anytime there is an amputation, it is a catastrophic injury and affects the spouse of the injured party severely.
+Anytime there is an amputation, it is a catastrophic injury and it affects the spouse of the injured person severely.

 One book people often find helpful is Alive and Whole: Emotional Recovery after Amputation.

 The above book was written by a nurse who has worked with amputees for years and who suffered the amputation of her own lower leg in an accident at age 19.
 You can find a Kindle Version for $2.99.I am a Recent Lower Limb Amputee and am Overwhelmed at the Costs of a Prosthesis and the Costs of Fitting Same.
 Is there a Good Resource for Amputee Financial Assistance?In handling traumatic amputation cases over the years, I understand how frightening and costly the medical costs associated with an amputation can be.